Posljednje uređivanje: , Invalid DateTime

 Mining is the lifeblood of any proof-of-work blockchain.
 Ethereum miners - computers running software - used their time and computation power to process transactions and produce blocks prior to the transition to proof-of-stake.

 In decentralized systems like Ethereum, we need to ensure that everyone agrees on the order of transactions.
 Miners helped this happen by solving computationally difficult puzzles to produce blocks, securing the network from attacks.

 Anyone was previously able to mine on the Ethereum network using their computer.
 However, not everyone could mine ether (ETH) profitably.
 In most cases, miners had to purchase dedicated computer hardware, and have access to inexpensive energy sources.
 The average computer was unlikely to earn enough block rewards to cover the associated costs of mining.

 - Potential costs of the hardware necessary to build and maintain a mining rig

 - Electrical cost of powering the mining rig

-- If you are mining in a pool, mining pools typically charge a flat % fee of each block generated by the pool
+- If you were mining in a pool, these pools typically charged a flat % fee of each block generated by the pool

 - Potential cost of equipment to support mining rig (ventilation, energy monitoring, electrical wiring, etc.)